Gokkulnath/torchinfo/README.md

             Default: None

     batch_dim (int):
             Batch_dimension of input data.
-If batch_dim is None, the input data is assumed to contain the batch dimension.
+If batch_dim is None, assume input data contains the batch dimension, which is used in all calculations.
-            WARNING: in a future version, the default will change to None.
-            Default: 0
+            Default: None

     branching (bool):
             Whether to use the branching layout for the printed output.